Snaacky/thewiki/docs/tutorials/comparison.md

 ==- :icon-file-code: Initial script [!badge variant="danger" text="Required"]

-Here's a simple `comp.py` script example that does nothing more than loading the videos and previewing them.
+The following `comp.py` script loads your sources into the previewer.

 !!!
 Make sure to comment (add `##` to the beginning of the line) and uncomment lines as needed.